COINS: SemantiC Ids Enhanced COLd Item RepresentatioN for Click-through Rate Prediction in E-commerce Search: Experiment

 \subsection{Offline Performance}

-To verify the effectiveness of SMILE in the click-through rate (CTR) prediction task, this section compares the performance of SMILE with existing state-of-the-art methods (SPM\_SID, DAS, SaviorRec) through offline experiments, as shown in Table \ref{tab:offline}.
-In the full-sample (All) scenario, SMILE achieves the best performance in both AUC (+0.38pp) and GAUC (+0.34pp).
-This proves that SMILE’s overall ranking ability and resistance to user bias are significantly superior to baselines.
-In the warm item scenario, SMILE still maintains a leading advantage, which indicates that even in scenarios with sufficient user interaction data, SMILE can still optimize the representation quality of warm items and further improve prediction accuracy through the fusion of collaborative signals and semantic information in RQ-OPQ encodings.
-The cold-start item scenario is the core advantage area of SMILE, The improvement margin is much higher than that in the full-sample and warm item scenarios.
-This result verifies the effectiveness of SMILE’s design—by leveraging the discriminative information learning of OPQ encoding and the adaptive transfer of RQ encoding, SMILE effectively solves the problem of scarce collaborative signals for cold-start items, making it the current State-of-the-Art (SOTA) method for cold-start CTR prediction tasks.
+To verify the effectiveness of COINS in the click-through rate (CTR) prediction task, this section compares the performance of COINS with existing state-of-the-art methods (SPM\_SID, DAS, SaviorRec) through offline experiments, as shown in Table \ref{tab:offline}.
+In the full-sample (All) scenario, COINS achieves the best performance in both AUC (+0.38pp) and GAUC (+0.34pp).
+This proves that COINS’s overall ranking ability and resistance to user bias are significantly superior to baselines.
+In the warm item scenario, COINS still maintains a leading advantage, which indicates that even in scenarios with sufficient user interaction data, COINS can still optimize the representation quality of warm items and further improve prediction accuracy through the fusion of collaborative signals and semantic information in RQ-OPQ encodings.
+The cold-start item scenario is the core advantage area of COINS, The improvement margin is much higher than that in the full-sample and warm item scenarios.
+This result verifies the effectiveness of COINS’s design—by leveraging the discriminative information learning of OPQ encoding and the adaptive transfer of RQ encoding, COINS effectively solves the problem of scarce collaborative signals for cold-start items, making it the current State-of-the-Art (SOTA) method for cold-start CTR prediction tasks.